 - What was the only gospel to not feature any demons?
 That was John.

-- Where do you find the star?
-Matthew.
+- Where do you find the birth in a manger?
+In Luke.

 - Are two of the gospels simply plagiarisms of a third?
 Yes… but there were no lawsuits for such things in the 1st Century.

-My interest is not in proving or disproving, my interest is simply in delineating the line between what can be known versus what cannot, the difference between discernible fact and assumption.
+My interest here is in distinguishing the line between what can be known versus what cannot — the difference between discernible fact and age-old assumption.
+I began my career as the resident “in-house” fact-checker at a state archives; and even in a town of under 300 years it was startling to me to see how facts had a tendency to warp into convenient and tidy “tour guide” lore holding little or no semblance to the truth.
+Even in the modest span of 300 years it was an ongoing and daily challenge to separate facts from mythology.
+History is colored with biases and spin, and there quickly becomes a measurable disconnect between what what CAN be known versus what people THINK they know.
 It is probably fair to say that many people learned their Bible stories not from the Bible, but from children’s storybooks about the Bible, which just adds another level of embellishment from the source.
-Even when consulting the source it’s worth noting that when one reads the New Testament in order, one is decidedly NOT reading the New Testament in order!
-I began my career as the resident “in-house” fact-checker at a state archives, and as anyone acquainted with the use of primary sources will attest, mythology overwhelms facts, and there quickly becomes a measurable disconnect between what what CAN be known versus what people THINK they know.
-Here, then, are just a few examples, understanding context and separating facts:
+(Even when consulting the source it’s worth noting that when one reads the New Testament in order, one is decidedly NOT reading the New Testament in order.)
+Here then, are just a few examples of better understanding context and separating facts:

 10. Image Not Found.
 There is no picture or description of Jesus.
 Let’s be honest: one of the chief problems with the Shroud of Turin (excepting the fact that carbon dating suggests it was created between 1260 and 1390… AND the fact that the face in question is inappropriately European) is that there is nothing to suggest that Jesus looked like this to begin with.
 What one finds on the Shroud is an iconic depiction of Jesus as he would have been imagined to look by late-Medieval European conventions, and this convenience must not be overlooked.
 In short, who says Jesus looked like… Jesus?
 There is no physical description of Jesus in the New Testament; not in the Gospels or Epistles, nor were there any known depictions of him in art for the next two hundred years.
 Whether tall or short, hair color/length, no comment was made of physical characteristics, and indeed an argument can be made that had he stuck out in any way (… or looked as distinctly European as the Shroud might suggest) why would it have been necessary for Judas to point him out to the Jewish authorities?